 The treated effluent from the SCWWA wastewater treatment facility discharges to the Appomattox River, a tributary of the James River, a major watershed of the Chesapeake Bay.
-FY2020 was drier than normal which impacted flows.
+In FY2021, we saw significantly more precipitation than FY2020 which impacted flows received at the plant.
 Based on data since 2005, average flows appear to be fairly flat but are variable depending on the rainfall experienced within the fiscal year.
-Growth projections based off the Base Hazen 2014 projections and the Crater Plan District (CPD) Growth projection show flows at approximately 14mgd in 2050.
+Growth projections based off the Base Hazen 2014 projections and the linear flow projections show flows between 14 and 16 mgd in 2050.